 Examples of good tailgating crew names that heed this advice are groups like Club 49 (a San Francisco 49ers tailgating group), Big Blue Tailgate Crew (A New York Giants tailgating group) or the Bengal Bomb Squad (a Cincinnati Bengals tailgating group).

 The Best – Build Your Team Name From Your Own Blend of Personalities or Unique Meeting Spot

-Enlisting this naming criteria takes some creativity and thought and is not just a cookie cutter way of creating a tailgating crew’s name.
+Enlisting this naming criterion takes some creativity and thought and is not just a cookie-cutter way of creating a tailgating crew’s name.
 Consider naming your group based on where you park and tailgate.
-A group of girls who park near us in the Qualcomm Stadium parking lot for Chargers games are known as the “B3 Girls”.
+A group of girls who park near us in the Qualcomm Stadium parking lot for Chargers games is known as the “B3 Girls”.
 That’s because they always park under, you guessed it, the B3 light pole in the parking lot.
-Even fans inside known them as the B3 Girls and not by their individual names.
+Even fans inside knew them as the B3 Girls and not by their individual names.

 Renowned and notorious Washington Redskins tailgaters the Dead Tree Crew or DTC for short, garnered their name because they would park in a section of the parking lot where a dead tree had yet to be removed.
 The Unsupervised tailgating group got its name from an epic road trip while many of its members were in the middle of their college days at LSU.
 Several future members headed out of town for a drinking weekend without their “significant others” – they were truly UNSUPERVISED for the weekend, and a tailgating group with a mission was born.